wkhere/stackless/Doc/library/ftplib.rst

    Passive mode is on by default.

-.. method:: FTP.storbinary(cmd, file, blocksize=8192, callback=None)
+.. method:: FTP.storbinary(cmd, file, blocksize=8192, callback=None, rest=None)

-   Store a file in binary transfer mode.  *cmd* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is an open file object which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
-The *blocksize* argument defaults to 8192.
-   *callback* is an optional single parameter callable that is called on each block of data after it is sent.
+   Store a file in binary transfer mode.  *cmd* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is an open :term:`file object` which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
+The *blocksize* argument defaults to 8192.  *callback* is an optional single parameter callable that is called on each block of data after it is sent. *rest* means the same thing as in the :meth:`transfercmd` method.

+   .. versionchanged:: 3.2
+      *rest* parameter added.

 .. method:: FTP.storlines(cmd, file, callback=None)

    Store a file in ASCII transfer mode.  *cmd* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
-Lines are read until EOF from the open file object *file* using its :meth:`readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.
+Lines are read until EOF from the open :term:`file object` *file* using its :meth:`readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.